 What does ppb mean?

 The units describing the lead concentrations in your water can vary across labs.
-To show how much lead is in water, it is described as the weight of lead in a certain volume of water.
+To show how much lead is in water, it is described as the weight of lead in a specific volume of water.
 You can think of this as a grain of sand in a one-liter water bottle.
-That would be expressed as 1 milligram of sand in 1 liter of water, or 1 mg/L. This is also the same as saying there is 1 part of sand per 1 million parts of water, or 1 part per million (1 ppm).
-1 mg/L equals 1 ppm.
+That would be expressed as 1 milligram of sand in one liter of water or mg/L. This is also the same as saying there is 1 part of sand per 1 million parts of water or 1 part per million (1 ppm).
+One mg/L equals 1 ppm.

-Since lead is typically present in water at very low levels, the labs may provide data in smaller units.
-1 microgram is equal to 1000 milligrams.
+The labs may provide data in smaller units since lead is typically present in water at very low levels.
+One microgram is equal to 1000 milligrams.
 If you had 1 grain of sand in 1000 liters (that would be 200 bathtubs of water), this would be expressed as 1 microgram per liter.
 Micrograms are abbreviated as ug.
 So 1 microgram per liter is written as 1 ug/L. This is also the same as saying there is one part of sand per 1 billion parts of water, or 1 ppb (ppb).
 1 ug/L equals 1 ppb.

-Typically your results will be in milligrams per liter (mg/L) (ppm) or micrograms per liter (µg/L) (ppb).
-The bill requires that child care facilities and schools must mitigate any drinking water source if lead is detected at or above 5 ppb, or 0.005 ppm.
+Typically, your results will be in milligrams per liter (mg/L) (ppm) or micrograms per liter (µg/L) (ppb).
+The bill requires childcare facilities and schools to mitigate any drinking water source if lead is detected at or above five ppb, or 0.005 ppm.